ceguez/web-scraper/README.md

   * Director
   * Genre

-* It returns data as a Set<Strings> in JSON.
+* It returns data as a 'Set<Strings>' in JSON.

 **In Progress**

 * Back-End

-  * Change the type of the returned data (to Set<Movie>) in JSON.
+  * Change the type of the returned data (to 'Set<Movie>') in JSON.
-  * Expand/Adapt scraping feature and target more films from this URL: https://en.wikipedia.org/wiki/Category:Lists_of_film_lists
-  * Integrate PostgreSQL.
+  * Integrate a PostgreSQL database.
-  * In addition, fetch for each movie: Cast, Year and Country.
+  * In addition, fetch for each movie: cast, year, country and notes.
-  * Integrate a
   * Publish public API.

 * Front-End